joellord/handson-tekton/README.md

 ## Create a Hello World task
 Tasks happen inside a pod.
 You can use tasks to perform various CI/CD operations.
 Things like compiling your application or running some unit tests.

-For this first task, you will simply use a Red Hat Universal Base Image and echo a hello world.
+For this first Task, you will simply use a Red Hat Universal Base Image and echo a hello world.

 ```yaml
 apiVersion: tekton.dev/v1beta1